The Braess Paradox in Dynamic Traffic: Experiment Setup

 \section{Experiment Setup}

-In order to numerically characterize the existence of the BP in the microsimulation environment, several parameters of the baseline and the added-path scenarios are modified to compare the performance of the networks.
+To numerically characterize the existence of the BP in microsimulation, several parameters of the baseline and the added-path scenarios are modified to compare the performance of the networks.

-First, different inflow rates of vehicles entering the network from Node 1 (Fig. \ref{fig:diamond}), at 50, 200, 400, 600, 800, 900 veh/hr, are used to simulate the operations of the network with varying demand.
-Increasing the inflow rate would result in increased density in the system, allowing us to understand how adding a path to the network changes the ability of the system to process demands.
+First, different inflow rates of vehicles entering the network from node 1, at 50, 200, 400, 600, 800, 900 veh/hr, are used to simulate the network with varying demand.
+Increasing the inflow rate results in increased density in the system, allowing us to understand how adding a path changes the ability of the system to process demands.

-Second, different speed limits combinations and edge lengths are used to increase or decrease the level of attractiveness of the added path.
-In addition to using different lengths (50, 200, 300 and 400 meters) of all edges in the network, the speed limits of the edges other than the added path are changed from 35 m/s to 15 and 10 m/s, while fixing the speed limit of the added path ($C\rightarrow D$) to 35 m/s.
+In addition, different speed limits and edge lengths are used to dial the attractiveness of the added path.
+The speed limits of the edges are changed from 35 m/s to 15 and 10 m/s, while fixing that of the added path ($C\rightarrow D$) to 35 m/s.
 The combination of edge length and speed limit determine the maximum allowable speed on the edge given a maximum acceleration.
 When the allowable speed on the added path is much higher than those on the other edges, the added path becomes more attractive, thus allowing us to explore how varying levels of attractiveness of the added path could impact the onset of the BP.

-Lastly, in addition to using only one inflow node at Node 1 in Fig. \ref{fig:mf_diamond}, multiple inflow nodes (e.g. Node 2, 3, 5, and 7) are used to add additional demand to the network at once.
-Since each route is made of a series of edges and intersections controlled by stop signs, the flow of vehicles on each edge is dominated by the processing rate of the upstream stop sign.
-With multiple inflow nodes, vehicles fill up the network faster than with only one node, allowing us to compare the performance of the networks when the demand reaches near-capacity levels.
+Lastly, multiple inflow nodes (e.g. Node 2, 3, 5, and 7) are used to add additional demand to the network at once to compare the performance of the networks when the demand reaches near-capacity levels.